Local Service Available — Get a Quote

 EPD Permit Handling

 Georgia EPD requires a permit before any new well is drilled.
-As experienced well drilling contractors, we manage the permit application for every new well installation — you don't have to navigate state paperwork to get water on your property.
+We coordinate permit applications for every new installation — you don't navigate state paperwork to get water on your property.

 Full Water System Service

-From residential well drilling to testing, treating, and maintaining what you already have — we handle every part of your private water system.
-One well drilling company for everything your property needs.
+From new well drilling to testing, treating, and maintaining what you already have — we handle every part of your private water system.
+One crew for everything your property needs.

-Gray Well Drilling crew beside a drilling rig on a Jones County, GA job site
+Drilling rig on a Jones County, GA job site

 Well Drilling in Middle Georgia Takes Local Knowledge

-Jones County sits in the heart of middle Georgia, east of Macon, where rural residential properties rely heavily on private wells and septic systems.
-The county's dense red clay soil profile creates specific well drilling challenges — clay expands, shifts, and can collapse around the bore if equipment and technique aren't matched to local conditions.
+This region sits in the heart of middle Georgia, east of Macon, where rural residential properties rely heavily on private wells and septic systems.
+The area's dense red clay soil profile creates specific challenges — clay expands, shifts, and can collapse around the bore if equipment and technique aren't matched to local conditions.

 Residential wells here typically reach 80 to 200 feet to access the Floridan aquifer system, though the exact productive zone varies significantly from property to property.
-Jones County well drilling conditions on one parcel in Round Oak may not apply to the next parcel in Haddock.
+Conditions on one parcel in Round Oak may not apply to the next parcel in Haddock.

 1